Stories and news from FortisBC

 - If you ask the salesperson to leave, they must leave right away.
 If you feel unsafe, call your local police department.

 - When in doubt, do not provide your personal information, do not show them your FortisBC bill (it contains personal and confidential information) and do not let the visitor into your home.

 - If you receive a suspicious visit from someone claiming to be a FortisBC representative, call us.
 Customers can be certain you're speaking to a FortisBC customer service representative if you contact FortisBC at 1-888-224-2710.

-- FortisBC never asks customers for Social Insurance Numbers, driver’s licence numbers, passwords or financial information by email.
-If you receive an email that appears to be from FortisBC, that you’re unsure about, do not click on links, open attachments, download pictures, forward it or respond to it.
-Instead, contact us at 1-888-224-2710 or firstname.lastname@example.org and we’ll confirm whether the email was from us or not.
+- FortisBC never asks customers for Social Insurance Numbers, driver’s licence numbers, passwords or financial information by email or text.
+If you receive an email or text that appears to be from FortisBC, that you’re unsure about, do not click on links, open attachments, download pictures, forward it or respond to it.
+Instead, contact us at 1-888-224-2710 or firstname.lastname@example.org and we’ll confirm whether the email/text was from us or not.